opensearch-project/documentation-website/_dashboards/workspace/apis.md

 | `workspaceId` | String | YES | Target workspace you want the objects associated to |
 | `savedObjects` | Array | YES | A list of saved objects to copy. |

-The attrbutes of the object in the `objects` parameter are as follows:
+The attrbutes of the object in the `savedObjects` parameter are as follows:
 | Parameter | Data type | Required | Description |
 | :--- | :--- | :--- | :--- |
 | `type` | String | YES | The type of the saved object, such as `index-pattern`, `config` and `dashboard`. |